DorBitton/DevOps-Bootcamp/Operating Systems & Linux Basics/README.md

  </details>

 <details>
-<summary>EXERCISE 7: Bash Script - Node App Check Status </summary>
+<summary>Exercise 7: Bash Script - Node App Check Status </summary>
  <br />
  Extend the script to check after running the application that the application has successfully started and prints out the application’s running process and the port where it’s listening.

   </details>

  <details>
-<summary>EXERCISE 8: Bash Script - Node App with Log Directory</summary>
+<summary>Exercise 8: Bash Script - Node App with Log Directory</summary>
  <br />
 Extend the script to accept a parameter input log_directory: a directory where application will write logs.
 The script will check whether the parameter value is a directory name that doesn’t exist and will create the directory, if it does exist, it sets the env var LOG_DIR to the directory’s absolute path before running the application, so the application can read the LOG_DIR environment variable and write its logs there.